Farama-Foundation/farama.org/_posts/2023-04-25-Announcing-Shimmy.md

     </a>
 </center>

-As detailed in our [announcement](https://farama.org/Announcing-The-Farama-Foundation) blog post, the Farama Foundation's greater goal is to create a unified and user-friendly ecosystem for open-source reinforcement learning software, for use both in research and in industry.
+As detailed in our [announcement](https://farama.org/Announcing-The-Farama-Foundation) blog post, the Farama Foundation's greater goal is to create a unified and user-friendly ecosystem for open-source reinforcement learning software, for both research and industry.
 Shimmy plays an important role in this plan, by integrating popular external RL environments inside the Farama ecosystem.

-Shimmy will continue to be maintained as a long-term utility, ensuring that popular RL environments are compatible with up-to-date APIs.
-We plan to add additional environments as we see fit, and welcome new contributions or suggestions.
+We plan to maintain Shimmy for the long term and are welcome to new contributions to support more external APIs.

 ### Environments

-Shimmy includes API compatibility wrappers for the following environments:
+Shimmy includes API compatibility wrappers for the following environments.

 **Single-agent (Gymnasium wrappers):**
 - [DeepMind Control](https://github.com/deepmind/dm_control)